- To be eligible for admission:

-- If you apply to a program and are denied admission to that program, you may not submit another application for admission to that same program (in that same year/until one year after the date your unsuccessful application was submitted).
+- If you apply to a program and are denied admission to that program, you may not submit another application for admission to that same program for a year.
+For example, if you were denied admission to a program for Summer 2023, you are not eligible to apply again to that same program until Summer 2024.
 If you have been denied admission to the same program three times, you are no longer eligible for admission to that program and any further application will not be considered.

 - All admissions decisions are final.
 There is no appeal process.
 The Admissions Committee reviews each application thoroughly and with great care.